ApacheThunder/EZP_Bootstrap/README.md

 Game code used in header is hardcoded as well due to hardcoded blowfish keys so do not attempt to change that.

 Data at 0x1000 mostly pertain to the ntrboot payload this flashcart uses on 3DS.
-Though the data found at 0x1200 is a copy of data found at found at 0x108400
+Though the data found at 0x1200 is a copy of data found at found at 0x108400. (during normal rom reads)

-EZP for some reason mirrors this data from 0x1200 into 0x108400 when rom reads happen instead of presening any data orginally found there in the flash.
+EZP for some reason mirrors this data from 0x1200 into 0x108400 when rom reads happen instead of presenting any data orginally found there in the flash.

 This is easy to account for.
 Anytime you build a custom bin file for this cart, just copy a 0x400 chunk of data from 0x108400 over to 0x1200.

+It is possible data at 0x0x108400 instead appears else where in regions beyond the 4MB range of the flash chip.

+But it's beyond the real data range of the internal flash chip so really not relevent anymore if you are using a custom rom.

 I have not tested if the cart still functions correctly with the 3DS ntrboot stuff missing.
 I would recommend ensuring this is still present.